Why is the Danakil depression unique?

 Africa's Great Rift Valley

-The Danakil Depression of Eritrea is part of the Great East African Rift Valley.
+The Danakil of Eritrea is part of the Great East African Rift Valley.
 The rift valley is about 6,400 kilometers long and about 30-40 kilometers wide.
-It is only one of the two active rift valleys in the world, the other one being Baikal Rift Zone in Siberia, Russia which is 2000 kilometers long.
+It is only one of the two active rift valleys in the world, the other one being Baikal Rift Zone in Siberia, Russia, which is 2000 kilometers long.

 The entire rift valley is full of too many geological wonders.
 So much so that it doesn’t even look a part of our earth in most places.
 It has large volcanic craters in some areas, which are continuously active.
 Somewhere the land is yellowish with Sulphur and Sulphuric acid.
 You would also see white sand with black mountains and blue sky as background.

 It seems improbable that human beings can sustain their lives for a long time in such an inhospitable environment as the Danakil Depression.
 But it is home to legendary nomads – the Afar people.
 They are considered the most resilient people on the earth.
 Most Afar people mine salt from dry salt lakes of the Danakil Depression and sell it to markets in nearby towns.
 Some also tend goats and sheep and always keep traveling in search of lands with some water, grass, and bushes.
 They are very hospitable and consider it their pride to serve visitors to their areas.

 The small village of Badda serves as a gateway to the Danakil in Eritrea.
 The town is about 50 meters below sea level.
 In the language of the Afar people, Badda means “the dead sea .”
 Badda, the village, is also famous for the beautiful lake Badda.
 The lake, formed within the crater of an extinct volcanic crater, is full of turquoise jewels deep at the bottom (50-100 meters).